aknottymathematician/aknottymathematician.github.io/_posts/2020-10-17-neural-network-from-scratch.md

 ## Components of a Neural Network flow

-I have divided the whole process of a neural network training into 5 parts:
+To save myself from being confused I divided the whole process of a neural network training into 5 parts:
+* Input Matrix
+* Weights, Bias and Activation funtions
+* Feedforward process
+* Loss Calculation
+* Updating the weights